 Roy Smalley, III, Chairman

 Baseball is in Roy’s blood.
 An All-American at USC, he followed that up with 13 Major League seasons including 9 with the Minnesota Twins and 2+ with the New York Yankees.
 Career highlights include the Twins 1987 World Championship and starting at shortstop in the 1979 All-Star game.
 Following retirement from the game, Roy served as the Executive Director of the 1991 International Special Olympics, is a baseball analyst on ESPN’s “Baseball Tonight”.
-Roy was also inducted into the USC Hall of Fame and the college baseball Hall of Fame Currently, Roy is a Sr. VP/Weath Advisor at Morgan Stanley Smith Barney in Minneapolis, and an analyst for Twins broadcasts on Fox Sports North.
-He and his wife, Christine, have three grown children and has three grandchildren.
+Roy was also inducted into the USC Hall of Fame and the college baseball Hall of Fame.
+Currently, Roy is an analyst for Twins broadcasts on Fox Sports North.
+He and his wife, Christine, have three grown children and has four grandchildren.